the of a Travel Agent

 “In a age, it’s the personal touch that sets agents apart,” muses Clara Liu, co-founder of Global Voyage Network.

-Indeed, in a industry where anyone with Wi-Fi fancies themselves a travel guru, it's the genuine, heartfelt connection that separates the skilled pro from the weekend warrior.
+Indeed, "today," where anyone with Wi-Fi fancies themselves a travel sage, it’s the genuine, heartfelt connection that separates the seasoned pro from the weekend warrior.

-Travel agents are communicators extraordinaire, like storytellers whose tales ensure every itinerary unfolds as uninterrupted flowly as a well-crafted new, no plot twists hidden in the cancellation policy.
+Travel agents are communicators extraordinaire, like storytellers whose tales ensure every itinerary unfolds as effortlessly integrated as a well-crafted new, no plot twists hidden in the cancellation policy.

 Qualifications: Polyglots Preferred, Not Required